 The Native American Languages Act of 1990 encourages the use of native languages as a medium of educational instruction to increase student success, performance, educational opportunity, cultural awareness, and community pride, especially in BIE-funded schools.
 Likewise, the No Child Left Behind Act declares as national policy "that programs that serve Indian children are of the highest quality and provide for not only the basic elementary and secondary educational needs, but also the unique educational and culturally related academic needs of these children."
-We noted that Yakama Nation Tribal School provides classes with such a cultural component.
-For example, students partake in a field trip to pick huckleberries to be used for the Elder's Dinner, a tribal event held in November.
-In addition, root digging is part of the students' curriculum, which allows them to participate in and connect with other traditional tribal activities.
+We noted that Paschal Sherman Indian School provides classes with such a cultural component.
+Specifically, the Salish language is the native language spoken at Paschal Sherman Indian School.
+The language curriculum incorporates history, culture, dance, drumming, and other activities.